Elastic-Suite/documentation/docs/ElasticSuite/Installing.md

 }
 ```

-#### Instant Search
-The smile/module-elasticsuite-instant-search requires smile/magento2-react to provide a React based autocomplete search feature: it will be automatically required and installed when requiring smile/module-elasticsuite-instant-search.

-smile/magento2-react requires yarn to be installed on the deployment frontend servers, in order to build and package the React JavaScript sources.

-See the instructions below for "Installing yarn".

-### Installation
+## Installation
-On Magento 2.4.5, the Elasticsuite composer requirement is: “composer require smile/elasticsuite ~2.10.0” .
+On Magento 2.4.5, the Elasticsuite composer requirement is: @composer require smile/elasticsuite ~2.10.0@ .

 The Elasticsuite premium modules follow the same syntax.
-For instance “composer require smile/module-elasticsuite-facet-recommender ~2.10.0” for the facet recommender module.
+For instance @composer require smile/module-elasticsuite-facet-recommender ~2.10.0@ for the facet recommender module.

 You just need to require the same version that you already have for the Elasticsuite Open Source version.

-#### 1a.
+### 1a.
 Install the modules : On Magento Open Source

 For Magento Open Source edition, you will not be able to install the modules smile/module-elasticsuite-catalog-optimizer-customer-segment and smile/module-elasticsuite-ab-campaign-customer-segment because they requires the magento/module-customer-segment which is only included in Adobe Commerce.